v3n1x/Projects/Blue Team Homelab/Part 01 - Network Topology & VLAN Creation.md

 #### Final Configuration Overview

-All four networks are configured as **Host-only**, with DHCP disabled, and subnet ranges applied based on the lab design.
+All five networks are configured as **Host-only**, with DHCP disabled, and subnet ranges applied based on the lab design.

 Here is the final result: